dourmiah/Fraud_detection_lead_2/README.md

 ```

 * Restart the kernel
-* Approve when VSCode ask to install ??? for Jupyter
+* Approve when VSCode ask to install ipykernel in order to please Python
 * You should be go to go
 * Run All